Document

 Family pension refers to the amount the employer pays to the employee’s family in the event of the employee's death.

-A sum equal to ⅓ of the income received by the employee or Rs 15,000, whichever is lower among the two, will be allowed as a deduction under section 57( iia) of the family pension.
-The upper limit of Rs.
-15,000 has been increased to Rs.
-25,000 from FY 24-25.
+A sum equal to ⅓ of the income received by the employee or Rs 25,000, whichever is lower among the two, will be allowed as a deduction under section 57( iia) of the family pension - for the new regime.

 4. Interest On Home Loan On Let-out Property Under Section 24